Home

 OS Grid ref:- SS215065

-The attractive town of Bude, in the far north of Cornwall has an exceptionally mild climate, and is a major surfing resort, boasting some of the best surfing beaches in Britain, including Summerleaze Beach, attended throughout the summer by a lifeguard and surrounded by a spectacular Heritage Coastline.
+Bude, known in Cornish as Porthbud, is described as "the liveliest peace of Cornwall" and is a major surfing resort, boasting some of the best surfing beaches in Britain, including Summerleaze Beach, attended throughout the summer by a lifeguard.
+Crooklets and 'middle' beaches are both also within the town.

+In addition, Bude offers opportunities for golfing, bird watching and cycling, and a wide range of accomodation and shops.
 The town has a seawater swimming pool under Summerleaze Downs, as well as a heated leisure pool with wave machine, flume and cafe.
 Near to the beach are a laser dome, trampolines, putting and tennis courts.

 The two mile tow path along the Bude Canal makes a pleasant walk.